 This study proves that consumers make online purchases through social media impulsively.
-The browsing and flow experience on social media make them feel happy and excited, and they even spend more time surfing on social media that encourages them to make online impulsive buying.
-Curiosity, joy, and excitement enable consumers to enter a separate world that provides a sense of comfort and pleasure.
-However, consumers with financial management skills do not easily make online impulsive buying, or at least these skills reduce the online purchases.
+The browsing and flow experience on social media make them feel happy and excited; and even they spend more time surfing on social media that encourages them to make online impulsive buying.
+Curiosity, joys and excitement enable consumers to enter a separate world that provides a sense of comfort and pleasure.
+But consumers with their financial management skills do not easily make online impulsive buying or at least these skills reduce the online purchases.

-Overall. the findings in this study suggest that equipping individuals with financial management skills is very crucial.
-This is part of personal responsibility that individuals should be able to control themselves not to buy products or services impulsively as this may impose some financial risks in the future.
-By improving financial management skills, individuals can avoid addictive behavior like impulsive buying more responsibly.
-As the samples in this study are very diverse, it cannot examine chronic impulsive buying tendencies.
-Therefore, the results of this study need to be interpreted cautiously to describe social media users who make an online buying.
+Overall, the findings in this study suggest that equipping individuals with financial management skills is very crucial.
+This is part of personal responsibility that individuals should be able to control themselves not to buy products or services impulsively as this may impose some financial risk in the future.
+By improving financial management skills, individuals can avoid to addictive behavior like impulsive buying more responsibly.
+As the samples in this study are very diverse that it is unable to examine chronic impulsive buying tendencies.
+Therefore, the results of this study need to be interpreted cautiously to describe social media users who make online buying.

-Impulsive buying behavior does not depend on one variable. but it is a combination of sociodemographic. emotional. sensory. genetic. psychological. social. and cultural factors.
+Impulsive buying behavior does not depend on one variable, but it is a combination of sociodemographic, emotional, sensory, genetic, psychological, social and cultural factors.
 For further research, it is suggested that personality traits can be studied related to impulse buying.
-Impulsive buyers have a low self-esteem, high levels of anxiety, depression, and negative moods so that they tend to develop strong obsessive-impulsive disorders.
-However, the uncertainty due to the pandemic and economic crisis can change people's consumption behavior, which was formerly more planned and informed, so it needs to be investigated further.
+Impulsive buyers have low self-esteem, high levels of anxiety, depression and negative moods so that they tend to develop strong obsessive-impulsive disorders.
+However, the uncertainty due to the pandemic and economic crisis can change people's consumption behaviors which are more planned and informed, so it needs to be investigated further.

 This study provides the following theoretical implications.
 First, this research focuses on the process of irrational consumption that leads to hedonic spending.
 Individuals buy products or services irrationally due to the ease of exploring and browsing through social media as well as the ease payment.
 Second, this study explores the role of moderating financial behavior in impulsive shopping activities.
 Impulsivity is an action caused by time.
-An irresistible desire for a product encourages impulsive purchases, and it is not influenced by financial management behavior.
+An irresistible desire for a product encourages impulsive purchases and is not influenced by financial management behavior.
 Furthermore, this research also provides practical implications for marketing managers to create better post-pandemic marketing promotion strategies through social media.
-Social media design must focus on products, and it should be interspersed with financial literacy in order to attract consumers' attention and interest so that they can purchase wisely.
+Social media design has to focus on products and is interspersed with financial literacy in order to attract consumer attention and interests so that consumers can purchase wisely.